 1 Outgassing can occur during e.g. polymerization, degradation of polymers.

-2 Selection of materials and processes are done in conformance with ECSS-E-ST-32-08, ECSS-ST-Q-70, and ECSS-ST-Q-70-71.
+2 Selection of materials and processes are done in conformance with ECSS-E-ST-32-08, ECSS-Q-ST-70, and ECSS-Q-ST-70-71.

-3 Explosive systems use materials (e.g. explosives, propellants, powder, binders, cleaning agents, cements) that can be toxic, corrosive, highly reactive, flammable, and dangerous with direct contact.
+3 Explosive subsystems use materials (e.g. explosives, propellants, powder, binders, cleaning agents, cements) that can be toxic, corrosive, highly reactive, flammable, and dangerous with direct contact.

 Continued exposure to the expected environmental conditions shall not cause degradation or increased sensitivity in excess of agreed limits.